OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 <div class="spacer-medium"></div>
 <div class="divider div-transparent"></div>

 When addressing Farming and conceptualizing changes for the skill, we'd wanted to improve upon as many areas of concern without too drastically altering the fundamental identity of the skill.
-With this changes, our aim was to improve the overall quality of life and drastically increase the rewards for the time invested; by design, this should inherently address several other concerns within the community, such as the availability and price point of specific potions.
+With these changes, our aim was to improve the overall quality of life and drastically increase the rewards for the time invested; by design, this should inherently address several other concerns within the community, such as the availability and price point of specific potions.
 We'll be carefully monitoring the subsequent effects within the economy and making changes as necessary.

 <div class="spacer-medium"></div>
 <div class="divider div-transparent"></div>

 <h1 style="color:#885eac;">Runecrafting</h1>

-Runecrafting, alternatively known as running simulator, is definitely one of the lengthier and less interesting skills to train.
+Runecrafting, alternatively known as the running simulator skill, is definitely one of the lengthier and less interesting skills to train.
 With these adjustments, our intent was the improve quite drastically on the yield in an organic way that scales with long-term investment, as well as making the skill infinitely more accessible through introduction of some improved upon mechanics.
 The runecrafting quality of life improvements are as follows:

 ### <img src="/assets/img/updates/102123/runecraft.png" style="vertical-align:middle;position:relative;right:1px;bottom:1px"> New Shop and Pouch

-With the introduction of a new shop through the Mage of Zamorak, we're adding a significantly more streamlined access to back runes and all types of talismans.
+With the introduction of a new shop through the Mage of Zamorak, we're adding a significantly more streamlined access to basic runes and all types of talismans.
 The plight of skiller inaccessibility and hardship for talismans has come to an end!
 Alternatively, this should provide a much needed boost in early game magic accessibility.

 <center><img src="/assets/img/updates/102123/runeshop.png"></center>
 <center><em><font size="1">Talismans can be bought now?
 Rejoice!</font></em></center>